 If you’ve started thinking about your winter travel plans, as many Canadians normally do with the approach of Thanksgiving Day, keep travel insurance at the top of your to-do list.
 It’s too important to leave to the last minute.

-Though recent surveys by insurance regulators and travel industry groups have shown that claim denials are rare, it happen to you, and the repercussions can be disastrous to your finances and your wellbeing.
+Though recent surveys by insurance regulators and travel industry groups have shown that claim denials are rare, it happens to you, and the repercussions can be disastrous to your finances and your wellbeing.
 Travel insurance products are plentiful and increasingly easy to buy, but you need to be cautious and inquisitive when discussing your travel insurance needs with your agent or the person selling you coverage.

 - Know Your Insurer